-3.3 Latitude
+3.3.
+Latitude

 The model we propose, in contrast, does not account for the variations, if any, of a and n with latitude for two reasons.
 The first is that the latitude range covered by the region of study is smaller than the longitude range.
 The other reason is due to the geomorphology of the Italian Alps, where latitude is significantly correlated to elevation, with higher elevations corresponding to the northernmost points.
-Using two mutually correlated explicative variables would negatively affect the robustness of the model.
+We have verified that using two mutually correlated explicative variables would negatively affect the robustness of the model.